GLOBAL MARKETS-Stocks succumb to shutdown fears but China charges on | Business

 Oil prices fell about 3% as investors worried that renewed U.S. lockdowns to contain the spread of coronavirus would sap fuel consumption.
 "COVID-19 cases continue to increase in the U.S. and traders wonder when they will see an end of this, when the trend will change," said Louise Dickson, oil markets analyst at Rystad Energy.

-Brent crude futures fell 0.79% at $42.5 a barrel.
-U.S. crude slid 2.79% at $39.76 a barrel.
-Overnight in Asia, Chinese stocks set their longest winning streak in two years, and the yuan had strengthened past 7% , despite rising tension over Hong Kong and the economic uncertainty caused by COVID-19.
+Brent crude futures settled down 94 cents at $42.35 a barrel.
+U.S. crude futures slid $1.28 to settle at $39.62 a barrel.
+Overnight in Asia, Chinese stocks saw their longest winning streak in two years, and the yuan had strengthened past 7% , despite rising tension over Hong Kong and the economic uncertainty caused by COVID-19.

 It was the Shenzhen blue-chip index's eighth straight day of gains, adding another 1.5% to its 16% surge this month, and it helped Europe initially on an upward trajectory after hesitation caused by uninspiring German data.
 Improving risk sentiment was the dollar's earlier downward momentum – it was at a one-month low against the euro, a three-week low versus the British pound and a four-month trough against the Swiss franc before rebounding.